adamkrieger/akblog_hugo/content/about.md

 date = "2014-09-27"
 +++

 Welcome to my personal blog.
-It tends to be a mix of technical discussion, editorial on people practices, and other topics in between which excite me professionally.
+You'll find discussions and examples of functional and concurrent programming, and opinions about how software gets built.

 Here are some of the more specific topics I'm currently diving into: